-Territorial authorities must also take national environmental standards into account when making a decision on a notice of requirement.
+Territorial authorities must also take into account relevant national environmental standards when making a decision on a notice of requirement.
 Section 43D(4) states that national environmental standards prevail over a designation where the standard exists before the designation is made.

 Consideration of alternatives